czett/go2klo/README.md

 - Integration with social platforms for toilet-check-in bragging rights.
 - Hosting, so you can use it.
 - Notifications (e.g. for earned achievements)
+- Trending toilets?
+- Social features like a leaderboard

 ## 🤔 Why go2klo?